-Comfort and warmth – You’ll enjoy room-wide warmth in winter months with heated floors.
-It also makes walking around in bare feet, even on tiled or hardwood floors, far more comfortable.
+You’ll enjoy room-wide warmth in winter months with heated floors.
+Thanks to the fact the floor itself is heated, walking around in bare feet – even on tiled or hardwood floors – is far more comfortable.

 Of course, this type of system isn’t for everyone.
 Here are some of the drawbacks associated with underfloor heating:

-Messy installation – If you’re installing underfloor heating in an older home, you’ll experience some upheaval to your daily routine.
-Floors will need to be removed in order to install the coils or pipes, and the whole process can get messy.
+If you’re installing underfloor heating in an older home, you’ll experience some upheaval to your daily routine.
+Floors will need to be removed to install the coils or pipes, and the whole process can get messy.

-Initial cost – Although you’ll save money on your heating bills over time, you will be out of pocket for the initial installation.
-Electric underfloor heating systems can be a reasonably straightforward DIY project, but you’ll need to pay the professionals for water-based systems.
+Although you’ll save money on your heating bills over time, you will be out of pocket for the initial installation.
+Electric underfloor heating systems can be a reasonably straightforward DIY project, but you’ll need to pay the professionals to install water-based systems.

-You could install underfloor heating throughout the entire home, but many people will save it for ground-floor rooms, bathrooms and kitchens.
+You could install underfloor heating throughout the entire home, but many people will save it for ground-floor rooms, bathrooms, and kitchens.
 It’s easiest to install at the same time as new flooring, which makes it a popular option for house extensions and conservatories.
-The type of flooring you have in each room also impacts whether or not it’s a good idea to install it.
+The type of flooring you have in each room also impacts whether it’s a good idea to install it or not:

-The other option is a water-based system, consisting of a network of pipes connected to the boiler.
-Installation is a bit trickier (and messier) with this type of system, and as a result, costs are usually higher since you’ll need to call in the plumber.
-However, wet underfloor heating systems are 30% more efficient than radiators, distributing heat evenly at a lower temperature.
+The other option is a water-based system, consisting of a network of pipes connected to your hot-water boiler.
+Installation is a bit trickier (and messier) with this type of system, and as a result, costs tend to be higher since you’ll need to call in the plumber.
+However, wet underfloor heating systems are 30% more efficient than radiators, distributing heat evenly at a lower temperature..

 There are many factors that go into determining your underfloor heating cost, including the type of system you install, how many rooms you’re fitting, and the size of your home.
 For example, you could expect to pay approximately £5,000 for a wet underfloor heating system throughout a new build property.
 Room by room, wet systems cost about £20-£30 per square metre, not including the extensive fitting costs.

-Electric systems start at around £75 per square metre if you’re using mats, or £100 per square metre for individual wiring.
-You’ll need to add the cost of insulation materials as well as professional installation costs if you’re not doing it yourself.
-Electric systems are usually cheaper to install, but they can be up to 40% more expensive than wet underfloor heating systems in terms of operation.
+Electric systems start at around £100 per square metre for individual wiring, while heating mats are cheaper (DIY stores sell 5m2 mats for under £100 for example).
+You’ll need to add the cost of insulation materials and controllers as well as professional installation costs if you’re not doing it yourself.
+Electric systems are usually cheaper to install, but they can be up to 40% more expensive to run than wet underfloor heating systems.

 For electric systems, choose from mats or loose wires to suit your floor space.
 In bathrooms or small rooms, mats will easily do the job and are quite easy to install.
 You simply lay them out across the smooth floor, with insulation placed above and below as needed.
 Loose wired systems can be distributed across larger floor spaces.
 Their primary benefit is flexibility, working with unusual shapes or layouts.
 In this case, it’s important to space the wires evenly or you’ll have some patches which are warmer than others.